PointerToObject/OSDev-IDE/README.md

 # OSDev-IDE

-**Integrated Development Environment for OS Development**
+**Integrated Development Environment for OS Development on Windows**
 A lightweight IDE for building, compiling, and deploying x86 operating systems with a single **Build & Run** workflow.
+Includes its own built-in compiler for seamless OS development.

 ---

 ## Overview

-OSDev-IDE simplifies the OS development process by integrating editing, compilation, and execution in one environment.
+OSDev-IDE simplifies the OS development process on Windows by integrating editing, compilation, and execution in one environment.

 Key features:

 - One-click Build & Run workflow
-- Bootstrapping compiler and toolchain included
+- Built-in compiler included (no need for external toolchains)
 - Supports C, Assembly, and custom OS pipelines
 - Integrated emulator for testing